kube-green/kube-green.github.io/docs/usage/lifecycle.md

 #### CronJobs

-To sleep the *CronJob* resources, is set to suspend.
+To sleep the *CronJob* resources, are set as suspended.

-To wake up, the suspend field is set to the value before the sleep.
+To wake up, the suspend field is restored.

 ### How state is saved across sleep and wake up?